lievenclement/flowFDAExampleData/README.md

 ### flowFDAExampleData: Example data for the flowFDA package for Flow Cytometry
-        Functional Data Analysis

 Lieven Clement

 flowFDAExampleData is an [R](http://www.r-project.org) package with example data for the flowFDA package for Flow Cytometry Functional Data Analysis.
-It will be released on [R/Bioconductor](https://www.bioconductor.org/) in the future
+It will be released on [R/Bioconductor](https://www.bioconductor.org/) in the future.

 #### Installation

-Install R/qtlcharts from its
+Install flowFDAExampleData from its
 [GitHub repository](https://github.com/lclement/flowFDAExampleData).
 You first need to install the [devtools](https://cran.r-project.org/package=devtools) packages.